EMoniSmall/DNS/README.md

 - Delete Records from the server and inspect/clear client DNS Cache

 - Gain an understanding of "CNAME" records.

+- Gain an understanding of Root Hints

 <h2>Inspecting A-Records </h2>